spiral/docs/security/validation.md

 > Error messages can be localized using a `spiral/translator`.

 ## Validation DSL
-The default spiral validator accepts validation rules in a form or nested array.
+The default spiral validator accepts validation rules in form of nested array.
 The key is the name of the property to be validated, where the value is an array of rules to be applied to the value sequentially:

 ```php